2025–26 Brown Bears men's ice hockey season

-The 2025–26 Brown Bears Men's ice hockey season will be the 108th season of play for the program and the 64th in the ECAC Hockey conference.
-The Bears will represent Brown University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Meehan Auditorium and be coached by Brendan Whittet in his 16th season.
+The 2025–26 Brown Bears Men's ice hockey season was the 108th season of play for the program and the 64th in the ECAC Hockey conference.
+The Bears represented Brown University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Meehan Auditorium and were coached by Brendan Whittet in his 16th season.